Federal Tax Planning Strategies

 Also enacted as part of the TCJA, the base erosion and anti-abuse tax is essentially a minimum tax that applies to certain multinational corporate taxpayers that make “base erosion payments” to foreign related parties.
 These payments can be deductible payments such as interest, royalties, or service payments.

 The BEAT rate for 2018 was 5%.
 It rose to 10% in 2019 and is set to increase to 12.5% starting in 2026.
 BEAT is not an alternative to income tax; it’s an additional tax.
-It also seeks to discourage U.S. and foreign corporations from avoiding tax liability by shifting profits out of the U.S. A recent administrative proposal, issued in March 2023, would phase out the BEAT, but the prospects for this proposal are uncertain.
+It also seeks to discourage U.S. and foreign corporations from avoiding tax liability by shifting profits out of the U.S.

 Plan and comply with confidence